fractal/react-typewriter-effect/README.md

 - multiTextDelay (must be a number): delay before each text is erased in multi text display in milli seconds.

+- loop: (a boolean): if true, continuously cycle through the text.
+Default: false

 - typeSpeed (must be a number): Speed of typing in milli seconds,

 - startDelay (must be a number): Delay before animation starts in milli seconds